Steve Mazur

-Life and career

-Early life
+Early life and education

 Mazur has two sisters and two stepsisters and grew up in Richmond, Michigan, attending Cardinal Mooney Catholic College Preparatory High School in Marine City.
 He graduated from the Berklee College of Music in 2000.
 At the commencement ceremony, he performed a solo acoustic guitar version of "Think About It," written by Herb Alpert, Will Calhoun, and Doug Wimbish.

+His first electric guitar was a black Yamaha RGX 112.

+Career

 Before joining Our Lady Peace, he was in many different bands including Dragonfly (with Jeff Gutt on vocals), Butter Jackson, Ph (pronounced F), and Gabriel Mann's band.
 He played on the title track for the video game No One Lives Forever for the PlayStation 2.
 He also gave guitar lessons at Southern Thumb Music in Richmond and in Los Angeles.

 Our Lady Peace

 Mazur attended his first Our Lady Peace concert as a fan on July 10, 2001, at the House of Blues in Los Angeles.

 Mazur replaced founding member Mike Turner as guitarist for Our Lady Peace during the recording of the band's fifth album, Gravity.
-The band sorted through thousands of audition tapes in search of a new guitar player, but in the end selected Mazur, who had been introduced to them through a mutual friend.
+Mazur was selected after the band sorted through thousands of audition tapes, CDs, videos, and DVDs, in search of a new guitar player.

 Mazur's first appearance on stage with the band was at the video shoot for "Somewhere Out There", followed by his first concert on stage with the band on May 15, 2002, at The Asylum in Dayton, Ohio.